Brabham BT46: BT47

 Murray had designed a car for the 1979 season called the BT47 that had a Chaparral 2J-type box rear end with twin variable geometry fans on the rear to maximize ground effect.
 The car was never built due to the FIA closing the loophole in the regulations for the 1979 season.

-Brabham BT46C
+BT46C

 Concept

 Another variation on the theme was produced later in the season.
 Like the BT46B, the BT46C removed the radiators from the front wing assembly leaving a clean aerodynamic wing and moving the centre of gravity further back again.
 The standard radiators were replaced by units from a Volkswagen Golf mounted behind the front wheels out of the airstream in a region of positive pressure.

 Racing history

 The BT46C only ran in practice for the 1978 Austrian Grand Prix.
 The drivers complained of reduced revs and straight-line speed.
 It was not used in the race and did not appear again.